solkaz/cfm/README.md

-# rce
+# CFM

-Config file manager in Python 3
+CFM is a config file manager written in Python 3.

+## Usage

+`cfm` utilizes aliases that are mapped to config files within your file system.

+`cfm add`
+Add an alias to your `.cfm` file